“Which one is better? Ho Chi Minh City or Hanoi?”

 Join one of the local tours in Ho Chi Minh City:

-Little Tokyo at the Bình Thanh District is a real hidden gem with good Japanese (and Vietnamese) restaurants.
-We visited it during the day when many small bars were closed so we couldn’t experience the streets with paper lamps lighten up.
+Little Tokyo in the Bình Thanh District is a real hidden gem with good Japanese (and Vietnamese) restaurants.
+If you visit it during the day, many small bars might be closed, so you won’t be able to experience the streets with paper lamps lit up.
 Still, it’s a pretty place to stroll around and have some good tempura, sushi, and sake.

 Location: the streets of Le Thanh Ton – Thai Van Lung – Ngo Van Nam in District 1.